Ghosts (Siobhán Donaghy album)

-Ghosts is the second studio album by singer Siobhán Donaghy.
+Ghosts is the second (and last) studio album by British singer Siobhán Donaghy.
 Released on 25 June 2007, the album peaked at #92 on the UK Albums Chart.
 This album received more media attention than her debut album, but was overall a commercial failure despite receiving excellent critical reviews.
 The album spawned two singles, "Don't Give It Up" and "So You Say", which were both moderately successful.
 This is Donaghy's only studio album with Parlophone, as she parted ways with the label in August 2008.